What does the gold industry contribute to society?

 Companies in the sector recognise the mutual benefits of integrating as much as possible into the local economy, using indigenous people and supply chains.
 This underpins their “licence to operate” and allows the community to benefit from the economic and social development of the mine.

-This has meant that by 2020 the World Gold Council’s member companies spent more than €430 million on community investment.
-In addition to meeting the needs of a gold mine, it is clear that investments in roads, water, and electricity supply are of long-term benefit to businesses and communities in the area.
+This has resulted in World Gold Council member companies spending more than €620 million in community investment by 2023, an increase of €77 million over the previous year.
+In addition to meeting the needs of a gold mine, it is clear that investments in roads, water supply and electricity will be of long-term benefit to local businesses and communities.

-We must add €7.6 billion paid in taxes and royalties, which go back into improving public services, education, health, and infrastructure in the countries where the mines are located.
+We must add almost €8 billion paid in taxes and royalties, which go back into improving public services, education, health, and infrastructure in the countries where the mines are located.
 In many developing countries, these taxes constitute a significant proportion of the national tax base and benefit both mining and non-mining areas.

 A significant contribution to GDP

-In total, the contribution of these companies to the GDP of the 38 countries where they operate is estimated at around 40 billion euros.
+In total, the contribution of these companies to the GDP of the 36 countries where they operate is estimated at around 57 billion euros.
 For every euro of gold production, at least 63 cents ended up as wages, taxes, or income for local business owners.

 While historically mining operations have not always led to improvements in the human and social development of local communities, there is a growing trend towards strict environmental, governance and social protocols as a condition of operating.
 As a result, the gold industry is becoming an important economic and social driver for many countries around the world.